jpsbali/Courses/README.md

-This is a GIT for my Online Courses - Jatinder Bali (jpsbali@gmail.com)
+This is a GIT for my Online Courses
+- Jatinder Bali (jpsbali@gmail.com)
+- May 13, 2013